10 Readymades you must know

 ‘When I put a bicycle wheel upside down on a stool, I didn’t have anything in mind, neither a readymade nor anything else’.
 Duchamp’s very first readymade, it was not originally considered as such by the artist.
 Bicycle wheel was created 1913 in the artist’s studio in Neuilly.
 The work resulted from a bricolage between a stool and bicycle wheel.
 It begs the question of the nature of artworks and of the artist’s role.
 Eight copies of this work were then made, with the help of Italian craftsmen.

-This work by Duchamp is made of glass and wood, and creates a vial which contains Parisian air.
+This work by Duchamp is a carving made in glass and in wood, and creates a vial which contains Parisian air.
 Initially made in 1919 in Paris, it’s in the Schwarz Gallery, located in Milan, that the replica of this work was realized in 1964 – under Duchamp’s supervision.
 This last edition was the fourth replica of Air de Paris.
 The work’s medical character is highlighted by the shape of the vial.

 ‘It was a geometry book, which he had to hang by strings on the balcony of his apartment in the rue Condamine; the wind had to go through the book, choose its own problems, turn and tear out the pages.
 Suzanne did a small painting of it, ‘Marcel’s Unhappy Readymade.’
 That’s all that’s left, since the wind tore it up.
 It amused me to bring the idea of happy and unhappy into readymades, and then the rain, the wind, the pages flying, it was an amusing idea…’ (Marcel Duchamp, Entretiens, p.105).
 This is how Marcel Duchamp described his Unhappy readymade, which he created for his sister when he was unable to attend her wedding.